Ledz96/limonADA/index.md

 All ATE scores are above zero, even if we take the confidence intervals into account.
 Though the values are quite low, this means that being oil-dependent (or having a large share of fuel exports) *does* slightly increase the likelihood of being involved in a war.
 The highest ATE scores actually occur on the `intense_war` outcome variable, which means that, under equal preconditions, oil increases the likelihood of undergoing an intense war.
 The correlation is weak, but still statistically significant.

 ## Conclusion: Oil - Blessing or Curse?

+In this article, we have been analysing the effects of oil on various factors that can determine the well-being of a country.
+While no significant result could be obtained regarding the average living conditions of the population, the data showed a correlation between the presence of oil and likelihood of suffering a war, given similar preconditions.
+This indeed appears reasonable.
+An untrained eye could treat this result as confermation of many widespread speculations, according to whom oil-rich third world countries are attacked or made unstable to secure their resources.
+While this is certainly possible and logical, the results we obtained do not offer any proof in this regard, as no analysis on the nature and cause of wars was performed.

+Additionally, the weak correlation found between oil and Gini score falls in line with the commonly percieved inequalities in oil-dependent countries, where most of the resources are in the hands of few.
+Once again, this topic could not be explored further.
+As a consequence, no assumption on causation can be made.

+Finally, the results we have obtain could not take into account conflicts that have arised in the earliest years of the 20th century, and have reinforced the common perception of oil as a catalist for invasions and external interventions aimed at mining political stability of a country.
+Indeed, having a rough idea of the preconditions of Iraq, we can infer that adding said conflicts would have most likely increased the ATE score measure, yielding an even stronger correlation between oil and war in the same country.

 # Data Sources
 1. [Muchlinski et al., _Comparing Random Forest with Logistic Regression for Predicting Class-Imbalanced Civil War Onset Data_](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KRKWK8)